Axiomatic Characterization of PageRank: Comparison with other centrality measures

 Here, $\lambda(G)$ is the largest eigenvalue of the adjacency matrix of a graph, i.e., for the adjacency matrix $A = (a_{u,v})_{u,v \in V}$ of graph $G$ defined as $a_{u,v} = \#_{(v,u)}(G)$, $\lambda(G)$ is the largest real value $c \in \mathbb{R}$ such that $A \cdot x = c \cdot x$ for some $x \in \mathbb{R}^{V}$.
 Such vector $x$, which is the corresponding eigenvector, is the unique solution of this system of recursive equations up to a scalar multiplication.
 Usually an additional normalization condition is assumed to make a solution unique.
 In this section, as often in the literature, we will assume that the sum of centralities of all nodes equals $1$.

 Another centrality based on a similar principle is \emph{Katz centrality} \cite{Katz:1953}.
 Here also the importance of a node is mostly determined by the total importance of its direct predecessors.
 However, an additional small basic importance is added to every node.
 In our paper, the weight of a node represents such a basic importance, but if weights are not provided, a fixed positive constant is used.
-Formally, Katz centrality with the decay factor $a \in (0,1)$ is defined for graphs with $\lambda(G) < 1/a$ as a unique function that satisfies the following recursive equation:
+Formally, Katz centrality with the decay factor $a \in (0,1)$ is defined for graphs with $\lambda(G) < 1/a$ as a unique function that satisfies the following recursive equation:\footnote{Using matrix form, equation~\eqref{eq:c:katz} can be written as follows: $K = a \cdot A^T \cdot K + b$, where $A$ is the adjacency matrix and $b = (b_v)_{v \in V}$ is the vector of node weights.
+Let $\mathbb{I}$ be the identity matrix.
+Then, we get: $(\mathbb{I} - a \cdot A^T) K = b$.
+Now, if $\lambda(G) < 1/a$, then matrix $(\mathbb{I} - a \cdot A^T)$ is invertible which gives: $K = (\mathbb{I} - a \cdot A^T)^{-1} b$.
+See \ref{section:appendix:proof-2} for an analogous derivation of PageRank.}

 Adding a basic importance shifts the emphasis from the total importance of the direct predecessors back to their number.
 This is because each edge $(u,v)$ contributes to the centrality of $v$ an additional value $a \cdot \bs(u)$ which is independent of the position or the importance of a predecessor.
 That is why Katz centrality is sometimes seen as a middle-ground between degree and eigenvector centralities.